 Read More About Ubiquity Retirement + Savings™

-We’re so excited to see Ubiquity Retirement + Savings CEO Chad Parks is on the cover of this month’s Employee Benefit Adviser!
+We’re so excited to see Ubiquity Retirement + Savings CEO Chad Parks is on the April cover of Employee Benefit Adviser!

 Read his insights on recent state-mandated retirement plans and the future of 401k.

 If you’re saving in a 401k, you’ve already taken the first step towards a brighter future.
 But if it feels like you’re not winning at 401k investing, you’re not alone.

 Fidelity reported to CNBC that, “the average 20-something had $11,800 in a 401k in the first quarter of 2019…For people in their 30s, the balance jumped to $42,400.”

 People have a hard time visualizing the future because we are not programmed for long-term thinking.

 Read insights from retirement planning experts on common 401k missteps to avoid–or it will cost you in the long run.
 Topics range from your savings mindset to missing out on your employer’s matching contributions.Read More